 JAY-Z has been inducted into the Rock & Roll Hall of Fame

-23-time Grammy Award-winner hip-hop mogul JAY-Z is now inducted to The Rock & Roll Hall of Fame along with Foo Fighters, LL Cool J, and Kraftwerk among others.
+23-time Grammy Award-winner hip-hop mogul and, surprisingly, one of the best sports agents out there JAY-Z is now inducted to The Rock & Roll Hall of Fame along with Foo Fighters, LL Cool J, and Kraftwerk among others

 John Sykes, the Chairman of the Rock & Roll Hall of Fame Foundation said: